Nick287/az-iotedge-ai-model-loader/README.md

 ## Background

 One of the most popular Edge scenarios is the artificial intelligence (AI) on Edge (Image Classification, Object Detection, Body, Face & Gesture Analysis, Image Manipulation, ETC ... ).
-Azure IoT Edge can certainly support these scenarios, These AI ability can also be improve over the model update, but in some scenarios the Edge device network environment is not good, Especially for some manufacturing equipment (such as wind power or oil exploitation), in the desert or at sea.
+Azure IoT Edge can certainly support these scenarios, These AI ability can also be improve over the model update, but in some scenarios the Edge device network environment is not good, Especially for some manufacturing equipment such as wind power or oil exploitation which equipment in the desert or in the sea.

 However, as you know, Azure IoT Edge Module is the basis on docker.
 In generally an Edge module image with the AI environment which size will be around GB level at least, so how to incremental updates the AI model in a narrow bandwidth network its becomes more meaningful.
 This is the reason I made this sample.
 I have made a Edge AI loader module which can load *Object Detection* TensorFlow or ONNX AI models and enable this AI module as a WebAPI.